jhamon/jhamon.github.com/content/AnkiSRS.md

 (substituting appropriate bits of argot from your own field, of course):

-A professor walks up to the blackboard and asks a general knowledge question.
-"Who remembers the mineral formula for olivine?"
-Or, maybe, "Can anyone tell me the difference between a clinopyroxene and an orthopyroxene?"
+>A professor walks up to the blackboard and asks a general knowledge question.
+"Who remembers the mineral formula for diopside?"
 There might be a few mumbles from the class, but usually there will be silence.
-I'm usually on the fence about speaking up because I *think* I know something, but I'm not 100% sure and am loath to show ignorance.
+In situations like this I'll often be on the fence about speaking up because I *think* I know something, but I'm not 100% sure and am loath to show ignorance.
 Then the professor gives a gruff admonition that, "You should really know this for your quals," before proceeding to answer his own question and carry on.

-To those who've been to grad school this will feel like a familiar scenario.
-It's one that nearly caused me to drop out of graduate school, and I know it is a source of anxiety for many of my fellow students.
-The mixture of shame, frustration, and anxiety that comes from not being able to remember those things that are simultaneously fundamental, familiar, and easy to understand cannot be overstated.
+The mixture of shame, frustration, and anxiety that comes from not being able to recall those things that are simultaneously fundamental, familiar, and easy to understand cannot be overstated.

-I, and I'm sure others, blame ourselves for these feelings, but the truth is that nobody in our educational legacy ever gave us the tools to learn and retain information.
-Memorization as a teaching philosophy has been out of fashion for many years now, so that the current products of the public education system have never been asked to *memorize* anything.
-The sad truth of it is, though, that if you aren't being asked to memorize anything while moving through a content-based educational curriculum (e.g. history, social studies, etc), then you aren't really being asked to do anything at all of lasting educational value.
+I at first blamed myself for these feelings, but the truth is that nobody in my educational legacy ever gave me the tools to learn and retain factual information.
+Memorization as a teaching philosophy has been out of fashion for many years now, so that the current products of the public education system have never been asked to *memorize* much of anything.
+The "concepts" are all that matter, they say.
+The sad truth of it is, though, that if you aren't being asked to memorize anything while moving through a largely *content-based* educational curriculum (e.g. history, social studies, etc), then you aren't really being asked to do anything at all of lasting educational value.

+## Spaced repetition offers some advantages

-What I know now is that [*"spaced repetition"*](http://www.wired.com/medtech/health/magazine/16-05/ff_wozniak?currentPage=all) is the key.
+What I know now is that [*"spaced repetition"*](http://www.wired.com/medtech/health/magazine/16-05/ff_wozniak?currentPage=all) is a huge help in retention and recall of factual information.
 Memories decay exponentially; without systematic review eventually of substance just evaporates leaving nothing but the vague feeling of having seen something before.